kfoofw/ds_blog/_posts/2020-01-04-bayesian-hierarchical-modelling-on-nba-3-point-shooting.markdown

 shooting percentages.
 We also went through some diagnosis of MCMC simulations, and how to verify that the simulations are reliable.
 Additionally, we went through some analysis of the shooting percentages for each position and for certain players.
-With hiearchical modelling came a key concept of “shrinkage”, which was also illustrated when we compare players within each position and how the positional information impacted their estimated shooting percentages.
+With hierarchical modelling came a key concept of “shrinkage”, which was also illustrated when we compare players within each position and how the positional information impacted their estimated shooting percentages.